ultraleap/ultraleap-labs-haptictextures/README.md

 To do so follow these steps:

 1. Create a new folder within the /Assets/Textures/ folder entitled the texture/image you wish to use.
-2. Grab the "BasicTextureMaterial" in /Assets/Prefabs/ and copy it into your newly created folder.
-Rename it.
-3. In this folder, copy in your texture image, and displacement map (grey-scale image), along with any additional material component you wish to use (metallic, normal map etc).
+2. In this folder, copy in your texture image, and displacement map (grey-scale image), along with any additional material component you wish to use (metallic, normal map etc).
 	- **TIP:** *Make sure to enhance the contrast and saturation on your displacement map, so separation between white and black values is clearly distinguished.
-This will improve haptic rendering.*
+This will improve haptic rendering!*
-4. Select the material in Unity and in each of its corresponding texture selection options, assign the correct image. i.e. place the displacement map into the "Disp Texture" selection window.
+4. Create an empty game object within this folder and attach a basic material object with a standard shader, and a 'Texture Attributes' script.
+Attach each of the corresponding images to the material i.e. place the image into the "Albedo" selection window.
-5. Select the displacement map from the texture folder.
-Ensure that "Read/Write Enable" is se to "True" from within the "Advanced" drop-down menu.

-You will see that on your newly created texture, a "BasicTextureShader" will be assigned.
-This shader contains a number of haptic parameters that can be altered in order to adjust the sensation.
+5. Within the 'Texture Attributes' script you can press the 'Calculate' button and the script will automatically determine the appropriate draw frequency for the given roughness contained within the image.
+There are additional slider to further adjust both draw frequency and intensity.

-* **Haptic Smoothness** - This value can be adjusted from 20 - 80.
+* **Draw Frequency** - This value can be adjusted from 20 - 80.
 A higher value will yield a smoother sensation.
-* **Haptic Intensity Minimum/Maximum** - These values will allow you to adjust the variance between the intensity values used for the haptic sensation.
+* **Intensity Minimum/Maximum** - These values will allow you to adjust the variance between the intensity values used for the haptic sensation.
 It is best to keep the maximum setting at 1.
 Bringing the minimum value closer to 1 will result in a flatter texture, and again feel smooth.

 ## License
-This project is open-sourced under the Apache V2 license.
+This project is open-sourced under Ultraleap's proprietary closed-source license.
 The textures used within this repo were obtained at https://www.cc0textures.com.

 ## Support, Contact & Contribution
 For any questions regarding this project, please contact david.beattie@ultraleap.com.
 Alternatively, please branch this repo and leave comments so we can keep up to date with any requests and issues.